Blibbo/Studio/Languages/WEB/JAVASCRIPT/APIs/WebSQL.md

 ## Connection

 Script by [[blackbox ai]].
 I can't bother to check if it works, I'm just picking up random shit here and pasting it in my notes.
+I won't ever use WebSQL.
 ```js
 var openDatabase = require('websql');